hchiam/learning-firefox-extension/README.md

 Example Firefox add-on repo: <https://github.com/hchiam/urlvoid-firefox-extension>

-## Extra notes:
+## Useful links:

+- <about:debugging#/runtime/this-firefox>

+- <about:addons>

+- To submit an extension, you'll first need to login at <https://addons.mozilla.org/firefox> and then go to your submissions at <https://addons.mozilla.org/developers/addons>

 - Example of sending messages between popup script and content script: <https://github.com/hchiam/urlvoid-firefox-extension/commit/b05c5befabf32ac8438cd555082bb42218a72e96>

-- To submit an extension, you'll first need to login at <https://addons.mozilla.org/firefox> and then go to your submissions at <https://addons.mozilla.org/developers/addons>